Nicholas Elliott: Escape of Kim Philby

 In With My Little Eye, Elliott gives an account of his last contacts with Kim Philby, in 1963.
 Philby, with whom Elliott had worked in Beirut, had been a friend, and Elliott felt his betrayal bitterly.
 He volunteered to confront Philby to obtain a written confession of his espionage.
 Though Philby did confess to Elliott, he delayed signing a confession and fled to Moscow, where he was granted Soviet citizenship.
 Public criticism of MI6, which had failed to guard against his escape, was significant.
 Elliott, however, felt he could not have prevented Philby's flight.

 The British espionage television series, A Spy Among Friends, based on the book by Ben Macintyre, depicts Elliott's role in Philby's career.
 Elliott is played by Damian Lewis.

-Collusion

 According to Ben Macintyre, it is possible that Philby was allowed to flee to Moscow to avoid an embarrassing trial and records suspicions that a typical British Establishment old boy network had intervened for the mutual convenience of MI6 and Philby.